Left orderings on inductive limits of amalgamated free products: Proof of theorems

 \begin{cor} We assume the same hypothesis as Theorem \ref{thm:main2}.
-Then, $\tilde{G}$ is embedded in the following HNN-extension $H:$
+Then, $G_{(\infty)}$ is embedded in the HNN-extension $H$ with presentation

-Moreover, $\tilde{P}$ is extended to two positive cones of left orderings of $H$, which are approximated by its conjugate, i.e. which are not isolated orderings. \end{cor} \begin{proof} It is prove by the same way as Corollary \ref{cor:Dehornoy}. \end{proof}
+Moreover, $ P_{(\infty)}$ is extended to two positive cones of left orderings of $H$, which are approximated by its conjugate orderings, i.e. which induce non-isolated orderings. \end{cor} \begin{proof} It is proved by the same way as Corollary \ref{cor:Dehornoy}. \end{proof}

-We showed two examples that all $P_{(m)}$ are isolated orderings but $\tilde{P}$ is not one.
+We showed two examples that all $P_{(m)}$ induce isolated orderings but $ P_{(\infty)}$ dose not.
 This means that it is difficult to find isolated orderings of countably generated groups.
-Therefore, we have the following fundamental question\footnote{Dehornoy posed the more restrictive question \cite[Question 10.15]{MR3200370}}: \begin{qes} Are there exist isolated orderings of any countably generated groups? \end{qes}
+Therefore, we pose the following question. \begin{qes} Are there exist genuine isolated orderings of inductive limits of amalgamated free products of countably many groups? \end{qes}